hbprosper/TheNtupleMaker/README.md

 ```bash
 scram b -j K
 ```
 where *K* should be replaced with the number of cores at your disposal.
-If you don't know just omit the `-j` switch.
+If you don't know just omit the `-j` switch and its value.
 If the build succeeds, which should take a few to about 10 minutes, you are ready to use TNM.

 ## Tutorial

 To configure the ntuple contents, you will need a sample from the EDM data from which you intend to make the ntuple.
 The ROOT file needs to be either in your local area, or a soft link must be created (e.g. with the command `ln -s path-to-root-file myEDMsample.root`).
 If you do not already have a sample locally, it is very easy to copy a sample with a small number of events from data in CMS storage locations using [this configuration file](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookDataSamples#Copy_Data_Locally).

-The first thing to do is create, either by hand or better still using the script __mkntuplecfi.py__, a configuration specifying which methods are to be called to extract the desired data from the the EDM file.
+The first thing to do is create, either by hand or better still using the script __mkntuplecfi.py__, a configuration file specifying which methods are to be called to extract the desired data from the the EDM file.
 The script __mkntuplecfi.py__ allows you to make a first pass at building the configuration file.
 Run the command

 ```bash
 makentuplecfi.py